Analysis: Chasing yield, U.S. private equity firms nudge up risk on insurers

 LIQUIDITY, STRUCTURING RISK

-Apollo Global Management Inc (APO.N) runs all $186 billion in assets of annuity provider Athene Holding Ltd (ATH.N), a portfolio that accounts for 40% of Apollo's total managed assets and 30% of the firm's fee-related revenue.
+Apollo Global Management Inc runs all $186 billion in assets of annuity provider Athene Holding Ltd, a portfolio that accounts for 40% of Apollo’s total managed assets and 30% of the firm’s fee-related revenue.

 Apollo says buying the 65% of Athene it doesn’t already own will make both companies the most “aligned” with policyholders in the industry.
 The purchase also shows Apollo’s commitment to safe investments, since Apollo’s shareholders are exposed to any additional risk.
 None of Athene’s money is in Apollo’s flagship private equity funds.